MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 16. The view is now filtered to show only records where the Scheduled Start date is today.
 Press **Ok** to save the condition.

 15. Add **Actual Start** and **Actual End** fields to the view.

-    > *Note: Since we no longer filter on the view status, we will get all today's visits including completed ones.
-These fields will help to differentiate completed visits and visits in progress.*
+    > Since we no longer filter on the view status, we will get all today's visits including completed ones.
+These fields will help to differentiate completed visits and visits in progress.

 16. Click **Save** and wait until the changes are saved.